Bachelor of Engineering in Civil Engineering

 2. Demonstrate necessary communication, management, leadership, and interdisciplinary technical skills to excel in engineering and non-engineering sectors.

-3. Continue their intellectual, social, and professional growth through lifelong learning.
+3. Continue their intellectual, social, and professional growth through lifelong learning and advanced degrees.

 4. Obtain professional engineering licensure.